zonca/zonca.github.io-source/content/2016-04-16-jupyterhub-sdsc-cloud.md

 ## Give public IP to the instance

+By default in SDSC Cloud machines do not have a public IP.

 * Compute -> Access & Sewcurity -> Floating IPs -> Allocate IP To Project, "Allocate IP" to request a public IP
 * Click on the "Associate" button of the IP just requested and under "Port to be associated"  choose the instance just created

 # Setup Jupyterhub in the Virtual Machine

+In this section we will install and configure Jupyterhub and NGINX to run on the Virtual Machine.

 * login into the Virtual Machine with `ssh -i jupyterhub.pem ubuntu@xxx.xxx.xxx.xxx` using the key file and the public IP setup in the previous steps
 * add the hostname of the machine (check by running `hostname`) to `/etc/hosts`, i.e. the first line should become something like `127.0.0.1 localhost jupyterhub` if `jupyterhub` is the hostname